SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

 where $\alpha_A \,,\,\alpha_H \in [0, 1]$ are adaptation rates for the agent and human, respectively.
-Notably, the $(2 - s_t)$ factor ensures that agent failures ($s_t \approx 0$) provide a strong signal for the human to adapt.
-All latent vectors are $\ell_2$-normalised for stability.
+Notably, the $(2 - s_t)$ factor ensures that the agent execution failures ($s_t \approx 0$) provide a strong signal for the human to adapt (e.g., rephrasing or simplifying instructions).
+Conversely, when execution succeeds $(s_t \approx 1)$, the human influence reduces, reflecting that less corrective adjustment is needed.
+This asymmetric scaling encodes the intuition that failures are more informative signals for belief revision than successes.
+All latent vectors are $\ell_2$-normalised after each update for numerical stability.

 Furthermore, to monitor the interaction quality, we compute a confidence-weighted belief alignment $\rho_t$ based on the similarity between the human and agent task embeddings as: